 Below are Frequently Asked Questions which former Visiting Scientists and Intergovernmental Personnel Act (IPA) appointees have posed to IRS staff during presentations at NSF.
 NSF cannot provide advice or assistance on personal income tax issues.
 Please contact the IRS or your tax advisor if you have any further questions, especially since tax laws and regulations often change annually.

 NSF has a non-accountable plan for reimbursing temporary employees who elect to receive per diem as opposed to a household move.
 This means that you receive per diem from NSF and you do not account to NSF for how it is spent.
 However, you should keep accurate records of actual expenses in the event of an IRS audit.
 Per diem received in excess of actual expenses must be claimed as income.
-Most of your expenses are deductible, that is, they can be claimed to offset the per diem; these include transportation to and from work, lodging, laundry and business phone calls, meals (50% of DC metro area rate), tips on any of these items, automobile actual expenses such as depreciation, maintenance, repairs, gas, oil, or the prevailing mileage rate.
+Under the new tax law, regardless of length of assignment, none of your expenses are deductible (these include transportation to and from work, lodging, laundry and business phone calls, meals (50% of DC metro area rate), tips on any of these items, automobile actual expenses such as depreciation, maintenance, repairs, gas, oil, or the prevailing mileage rate).

-If I am at NSF for over 1 year, are these expenses above still deductible?
+- If I am at NSF for over 1 year, are these expenses above deductible?

 If you are here for less than 1 year, you are on a temporary assignment and your tax home remains your home state.
 If you are here more than 1 year, Virginia (where you work) becomes your tax home.
-For more information see: http://www.tax.virginia.gov/.
+For more information see: https://tax.virginia.gov/.

-Virginia law imposes individual income tax filing requirements on virtually all VA residents, as well as nonresidents who receive income from VA sources, however residents of DC & MD are exempt from this requirement if the only VA source of income received was from salaries or wages.
+Virginia law imposes individual income tax filing requirements on virtually all VA residents, as well as nonresidents who receive income from VA sources.
+However, residents of DC & MD are exempt from this requirement if the only VA source of income received was from salaries or wages.
 Income taxes paid to other states are addressed through tax credits.
 Non-residents are individuals who are neither domiciliary nor actual residents of VA, but who receive income from VA during the tax year.
 They report their income in the same manner as residents, using VA Form 763.
-For more information see the website at: http://www.tax.virginia.gov/.
+For more information see the website at: https://tax.virginia.gov/.